-If a person believes they have been defamed, to prove it they generally need to show that the statement in question is all of the following:
+According to a Los Angeles personal injury attorney, if a person believes they have been defamed, they generally need to show that the statement in question is all of the following:

 - Published: Here, published does not necessarily mean it was printed or written online.
 This means that a third party heard or saw the statement.
 This can be in a book, TV, leaflets, radio, gossip, social media, or a loud conversation.

 - False: If the statement is not false, it cannot be considered damaging.
 For example, you might write that someone is a murderer and harm their reputation, but if they are, in fact, a convicted murderer, this is not defamation.
 Most opinions are not defamation, as they cannot be proven objectively false.

 - Injurious: The statement made must have caused losses.
 This can include a person losing work, being shunned by family, friends, or neighbors, or harassed by others.
 Someone with an already terrible reputation would suffer from less “injuries” than another person.